Nunes 'made material changes' to classified memo sent to White House, Schiff charges

 The top Democrat on the House Intelligence Committee late Wednesday charged that the committee's chairman made "material changes" to a controversial memo sent to the White House that is purportedly critical of the FBI's use of surveillance during the 2016 presidential campaign.

-U.S. Rep. Adam Schiff, D-Calif., made the charge over Twitter and sent the committee a formal letter.
+Rep. Adam Schiff, D-Calif., made the charge over Twitter and sent the committee a formal letter.
 Schiff said Rep. Devin Nunes, R-Calif., the comittee's chairman, made edits to the memo.

 Schiff, who earlier called on Nunes to withdraw the memo, wrote that the committee’s minority determined that the letter was not “the same document” that its members have been reviewing since mid-January.